svyoung/healthrise-test/README.md

 http://localhost:8080/
 - You should be routed to a `/login` page
 - Enter in `admin` as the user name and `password123` as the password
+- Navigate around the page, you should be able to add, edit, delete tasks
+- You should be able to add comments and view activity logs

 ## UI Design